 Upsides of overseas expansion

-• Access to new labor markets: This is particularly helpful for tech companies.
+- Access to new labor markets: This factor is particularly helpful for tech companies.
 Make your hiring process easier by opening premises close to a talent cluster in another country to recruit new employees.
-In some cases, you may wish to shift some production elements from your home country to overseas because of lower costs.
+In some cases, you may wish to shift some production elements from your home country to overseas facilities because of lower costs.

-• Improved overseas service: A presence in another country localizes customer service, thereby allowing you to develop excellent customer service relationships with clients abroad.
+- Improved overseas service: A presence in another country localizes your support offerings, allowing you to develop excellent customer service relationships with clients abroad.

 Downsides of overseas expansion

-• High startup costs: The cost of opening up your business in new territories expands well beyond leasing commercial premises and establishing infrastructure overseas.
-There may be a significant time lag between beginning trading and generating enough revenue to cover costs.
-There also may be additional regulatory requirements to fulfill.
+- High startup costs: The costs of launching a business in a new territory extend well beyond leasing commercial premises and establishing infrastructure overseas.
+There may be a significant time lag between establishing a presence and generating enough revenue to cover costs.
+There also may be additional regulatory requirements.
 For example, a pharmaceutical manufacturer may have to apply for local certification for their medicines.

-• Reduced transparency: Although it’s possible to monitor overseas performance through key performance indicators, it’s harder to see where issues may be developing because of distance and differences in cultures and time zones.
+- Reduced transparency: Although it’s possible to monitor overseas performance by tracking key performance indicators, it’s harder to see where issues may be developing because of distance and differences in cultures and time zones.

 What questions should you ask when deciding to go global?